Codex PR Description Says "Refactored Components" and Nothing Else

 <linked issues, related PRs>

-GitHub auto-populates the PR body with this template.
-Codex sees the empty sections and fills them.
+GitHub auto-populates the PR body with this template for hand-opened and CLI-opened PRs, and Codex fills the empty sections.

 Step 2: Add an AGENTS.md instruction